School of Nursing

 Education

-A Penn Nursing education leads our students toward meeting their academic and professional goals.
-Our educational environment fosters independence, ethical behavior, critical thinking, and sensitive interactions concerning cultures and viewpoints.
+A Penn Nursing education empowers students to achieve their academic and professional goals.
+Penn Nursing’s dynamic learning environment cultivates independence, ethical behavior, critical thinking, and respectful engagement across diverse cultures and perspectives.

 The Master’s programs focus on advanced practice nursing and administration, with an emphasis on specialty and subspecialty practice to meet our changing societal needs.
 Graduate nurses are prepared to creatively combine knowledge and skills, with special attention given to clinical decision-making and management.